 Capability is not transferred to internal teams

-These challenges often surface when operational excellence is not integrated with broader operations consulting services.
+These failure modes often surface when an operational excellence model is not integrated with broader operations consulting services or aligned with strategic priorities.

 | Phase | Focus | Outcome |